Skip to Content

 2. Empowered Official

 The provost and vice president for Academic Affairs has designated the associate vice president for Research and Federal Relations (AVPR) as the “empowered official” for all export control issues.
-The empowered official is responsible for license applications and other approvals required for compliance with export control laws and regulations, and serves as Texas State’s representative and point of contact with such agencies.
+The empowered official is responsible for license applications and other approvals required for compliance with export control laws and regulations and serves as Texas State’s representative and point of contact with such agencies.
 The empowered official is Texas State’s official authorized to sign license applications and other authorizations required by export control laws and regulations on behalf of Texas State and to bind the university in any proceedings before government agencies with export control responsibilities.

 3. The AVPR is the Texas State official with the final responsibility for compliance with export control laws and regulations.